Mannanar dynasty: History

 After the overlordship of the Nampootiri was established, it was the social responsibility of the Mannanar to give protection to either as his wife or as his sister to the Nampootiri woman ex-communicated from her family for offences like infidelity, loss of chastity and violation of the rules of pollution.
 His palaces and mansions have broken down due to neglect in the absence of successors.
-The entire land and other properties of the Mannanar are managed by the Chirakkal raja in the capacity of their trustee.
-Mannanar was allowed to survive through the darkness and ferocity of caste in the 18th and 19th centuries because his survival was a necessity of the Nampootiri.
-The socially ostracised Nampootiri women obtained all royal facilities for a cozy living and did not lose their convivial status below that of their protector which in fact was the original status of all, not excluding the Nampootiri, the Kshatriya, the Samanta and the Nair before their conversion.
-The Mannanar as required by the Brahmins, changed over from patriarchal to matriarchal system and he thus, had fallen in line with other non-Brahmin communities.

-Smarthavicharam

-Mannanar provide a comfortable home for Nambudiri women who were thrown out of caste, and thus in the ordinary course of events doomed to every misery and degradation to be found in life.
-On being outcast, the funeral ceremonies of Nambutiri women were performed by her own people, and she became dead to them.
-She went to the Mannanar.
-And her birth ceremonies were performed, so that she might being life anew in a state of purity.
-If, on arrival, she entered by left door, she was his wife.
-If, by the front door, his sister.
-It is said that.
-When their chief, Mannanar of the Aramana.
-Is destitute of heirs, the Thiyyas of Kolathunadu go in processing to the kurumattur Nambutiri (chief of the peringallur Brahmins) and demand a Brahman virgin to be adopted as sister of Mannanar, who follow Marumakkathayam rule of succession.
-This demand, it is said, used to be granted by the Nambutiries assembling at a meeting.
-And selecting a maiden to be given to the Thiyyas.

 Customs

 The well-known Mannanar belonged to the Varakat illam (Varaka Thiyyar).
 The Varaka Thiyyar or Varakat illam Mannanar were further allowed to wear gold jewels on the neck, to don silken cloth, to fasten a sword round the waist, and to carry a shield.
 Th sword was made of thin pliable steel, and worn round the like belt, the point being fastened to the hilt through a small hole near the point.